-Bisexuality is often neglected within the LGBTQ (and maybe someday A for asexual) acronym.
+Bisexuality is often neglected despite its place in the LGBTQ acronym.
 This post will present a few notable informational resources.

 I. Fritz Klein’s The Bisexual Option and The American Institute of Bisexuality